Chocolate Earthquake Cookies

 When you get a mad cookie craving, these rich, Fudgy Chocolate Earthquake Cookies will fulfill your deepest desire!

 Rolled in powdered sugar, the dough balls bake up with dark chocolate cracks resembling earthquake faults.
-Besides the unique look, these chocolate crinkles are absolutely irresistible!
+Besides the unique look, these Chocolate Crinkles are absolutely irresistible!

-How to Make Chocolate Earthquake Cookies
+How to Make

 - Since the butter is melted, it does not need to be brought to room temperature before mixing.
-Though bringing your eggs out of the refrigerator about an hour before mixing will bring them closer to room temperature.
+However, bringing your eggs out of the refrigerator about an hour before mixing will bring them closer to room temperature.
 This enables better incorporation into the dough.

 - PRO-Tip: Check the expiration on your baking powder as it’s used less often than baking soda and often expires without your knowledge.